Marilou (singer)

-Marilou Bourdon (born September 20, 1990) is a French-Canadian pop singer and cookbook author from Longueuil.
+Marilou Bourdon (born September 20, 1990), also known mononymously as Marilou, is a French-Canadian pop singer and cookbook author from Longueuil.

 Early life

 Bourdon was born on September 20, 1990.
 At age 8 she began singing for friends and relatives and by age 10 was already a local success.
 Her first appearance was at an annual concert show.
 She was discovered in 2001, when she sang a duet with Natasha St-Pier in a Quebec show called Stars à domicile.
 She started recording by singing children's songs for TV shows and movies.
 This led to a feature appearance at age 12 on one of French Canada's biggest TV shows, La Fureur, where she paid homage to her idol, Celine Dion, as part of a two-hour special that reached 3 million viewers.
 She sang Dion's first hit song, "Ce n’était qu’un rêve", to positive reviews.